 Hatoful Boyfriend is a dating game where the potential mates are pigeons.
 (It's based off a pun that doesn't translate into English.)
 By the way, the main character is a human girl.
 Not a lot of people seem to realize that it was meant as a joke.

-Homestuck is so notorious for this, fans of the comic trying and inevitably failing to get their peers interested in reading it has become a meme unto itselfnote "Let me tell you about Homestuck!".
-This is mostly due to the sheer size of the project (over 8000 pages and counting); the complexity of the plot making it impossible to explain to the uninitiated; and the video game centric nature of it.
-Additionally, in order fully get all the jokes, it is a almost a prerequisite that you read the three comics that came before it: Problem Sleuth, which is a monumental read in and of itself, Bard Quest, an unfinished experiment, and Jailbreak, the first, and as a consequence the least polished of all the creator's work.
-Despite this, Homestuck really is a very intricate and carefully thought out story which includes a combination of animated images, flash cartoons, beautiful musical scores, interactive "game like" set pieces, a rich number of detailed characters, a number of interesting systems and mechanics which run on a very consistent internal logic, and a deeply engrosing mythology which comes together to make a truly epic chronicle.
+Homestuck is so notorious for this, fans of the comic trying and inevitably failing to get their peers interested in reading it has become a meme unto itselfnote "LET ME TELL YOU ABOUT HOMESTUCK.".
+This is mostly due to the sheer size of the project (over 8000 pages and counting); the complexity of the plot making it impossible to explain to the uninitiated; and the video game-centric nature of it.
+Additionally, in order fully get all the jokes, it is almost a prerequisite that you read the three comics that came before it: Problem Sleuth, which is a monumental read in and of itself, Bard Quest, an unfinished experiment, and Jailbreak, the first, and as a consequence the least polished of all the creator's work.
+And on top of all this, in order to reach the parts anyone talks about, you have to read through a good 1500 pages of buildup; even the fanbase jokes about how slow and boring the first two chapters are.

 Dinosaur Comics is a dadaistic comic whose art is literally the same six panels in the same positions for each comic; only the dialogue changes from comic to comic.

 Billy the Heretic is white power propaganda.
 That alone is enough to scare away most potential readers.